 No more Hangouts as we know it?

-Whatever happens next, I have a feeling, that we will see Hangouts brand drifting away from consumer market into enterprise solutions.
+Whatever happens next, I have a feeling, that we will see Hangouts brand drifting away from the consumer market into enterprise solutions.
 I don’t think Google has the replacement ready just yet.
 Neither Allo, Duo, or Messenger offers the services and simplicity that Hangouts had.
 It’s a bit disappointing knowing that Android device is a mobile phone first, and yet the messaging part of the stock Android experience is lacking.